-Drowning is swift and silent.
-It takes only takes minutes to drown and even the most experienced swimmer is susceptible to drowning.
+Drowning is swift and silent — there may be very little splashing and no cries for help.
+It takes only minutes to drown and even the most experienced swimmer is susceptible to drowning.
 But drowning is preventable and you can prepare yourself to help in case of an emergency by learning CPR.

-In 2020, drowning was the leading cause of unintentional injury death among Massachusetts children ages 1-14, whereas it was the 2nd leading cause of unintentional injury death nationally.
-In addition, children ages 1-4 had the highest rates of drownings in Massachusetts among children ages 17 and younger.
-While water safety is important for everyone, it’s especially important for young children and teens as they can be curious and eager to explore their surroundings, may not know how to swim, or may not understand the dangers and hidden hazards around water.
+In 2021, there were 11 unintentional drowning deaths among Massachusetts children ages 1-17.
+The majority of these drowning deaths occurred among the 10-17 year age group.
+While water safety is important for everyone, it’s especially important for children and teens as they can be curious and eager to explore their surroundings, may not know how to swim, or may not understand the dangers and hidden hazards around water.

 Parents and caregivers can take life-saving steps to help keep their children safe and prevent drownings.
 Enrolling children in swim lessons is one of the best ways to reduce their risk for drowning and learn water safety skills.
 For children who may not know how to swim or are weaker swimmers, parents should make sure their child wears a U.S. Coast Guard-approved life jacket.
 Furthermore, even if their child is a strong swimmer, it’s important to provide close supervision and teach children to use the buddy system while swimming.